United States Marine Corps Commissioning Programs

 Platoon Leaders Class

-Marine Platoon Leaders Class is available to full-time enrolled, physically qualified male and female undergraduate freshmen, sophomores, and juniors attending accredited colleges.
+Marine Platoon Leaders Class is available to full-time enrolled, physically qualified undergraduate freshmen, sophomores, and juniors attending accredited colleges.
 Pre-commissioning training consists of two six-week sessions or one 10-week session during summer breaks at the Marine Corps Combat Development Command in Quantico, VA.

 Upon graduation from college, PLC participants receive reserve commissions as second lieutenants.
 Officers are then assigned to The Basic School at Quantico, VA for 26 weeks of basic officer training.